scttdavs/scttdavs.github.io/_posts/2016-01-25-converting-my-site-to-jekyll.markdown

 jekyll new kickass-site
 {% endhighlight %}

-and then change directories to your site run your server.
-You don't need to do this *on* your server to view your site, but it's what generates all your files for you locally.
+and then change directories to your site and run your server.
+You don't need to start your server *on* your server to have your site be viewable, but doing this locally is what generates all your files for you.

 {% highlight shell %}
 cd kickass-site